confluentinc/examples/cloud-etl/docs/index.rst

 *  Build business applications on a full event streaming platform
 *  Span multiple cloud providers (AWS, GCP, Azure) and on-prem datacenters
-*  Use Kafka to aggregate data in single source of truth
+*  Use Kafka to aggregate data into a single source of truth
 *  Harness the power of `ksqlDB <https://www.confluent.io/product/ksql/>`__ for stream processing

 .. tip:: For more information about building a cloud ETL pipeline on |ccloud|, see this